Spine Surgery Fellowship

 Location: Burnsville, Crookston, Alexandria, MN

 How to Apply: Please send your current CV along with a cover letter highlighting why you are interested in the fellowship, and why we should consider you to email@example.com.

-Prerequisites: Candidates are expected to have successfully completed an orthopaedic surgery or neurological surgery residency & be eligible to work in the United States.
+Prerequisites: Candidates are expected to have successfully completed an orthopaedic surgery or neurological surgery residency, have taken the USMLE & be eligible to work in the United States.

 The fellowship clinical experience lasts 12 months and takes place across three hospitals where the fellows cover 300 spine cases per year: (Locations Subject to Change)

 - RiverView Health (Crookston, MN)

 In the operation room, the fellows are exposed to a variety of traditional as well as cutting-edge surgical techniques.
 The fellows graduate with technical proficiency in spinal decompression, spinal instrumentation (both free-hand and using navigation), and advanced spinal reconstruction techniques (PSO, VCR and multi-level corpectomies).
 Fellows are also trained in novel techniques such as minimally-invasive spine surgery (OLLIF), lateral access surgery (lateral interbody fusion) and laminoplasty.
 In addition to the robust operative experience, fellows master comprehensive evaluation of the spine patient through mentored clinic experiences.